gabba43/PiratePC/README.md

     “soundcard”           = Capture sound card only (ALSA)
     “soundcard+fallback”  = Capture sound card (ALSA) + FFmpeg fallback

-- Custom fallback audio player using ONLY FFmpeg: Automatic creation of playlists using a specified folder containing audio files AND/OR .m3u/.m3u8 files, streaming the signal to an Icecast server
+- Custom fallback audio player using ONLY FFmpeg: Automatic creation of randomized playlists using a specified folder containing audio files AND/OR .m3u/.m3u8 files, streaming the signal to an Icecast server
+- Song history: No repetitions unless all songs have been played
-- Playback of jingles in a separate folder every X songs with a shorter, customizable crossfade
+- Playback of jingles in a separate folder every X songs
+- Customizable crossfade for both jingles and songs + gap killer
 - Separate volume settings for stream and MPX
 - Basic sound processing with all standard features which can adjusted or disabled (EQ, crystallizer, stereo widening, compressor, AGC, limiter)
 - Streaming to an Icecast server (can be disabled)